ns1123/alluxio/docs/en/Kerberos-Security-Setup.md

 {% include Kerberos-Security-Setup/client-configs.md %}

 You can switch users by changing the client principal and keytab pair.
-An alternative client Kerberos login option is doing `kinit` on client machines.
+An alternative client Kerberos login option is to invoke `kinit` on client machines.

 {% include Kerberos-Security-Setup/client-kinit.md %}

-Invalid principal/keytab combinations and failed to find any kerberos credential in the ticket cache will result in the following error message.
-It shows that user can not be logged in via Kerberos.
+Invalid principal/keytab combinations and failure to find valid kerberos credential in the ticket cache will result in the following error message.
+It indicates that the user cannot log in via Kerberos.

 {% include Kerberos-Security-Setup/failed-to-login.md %}